dehghanpur10/angular-challenge/README.md

 ## services

-4 service has been used in this project:
+3 service has been used in this project:

 - fetch-data: This service fetch require data from asset folder(Add.json, Multiply.json, Number.json)
 and give observable object to subscribe. in every function in this service used one or more pipe operation to prepare data for subscribe in `getActionValue()` function after use `number()` and get observable by using mergeMap operation in pipe use another observable, finally their result merge together.
 - get-data: In this service used fetch-data service. this service filter data according to action type. list-items component use this service for getting data.
-- error: components that want to generate and receive error used this service.
 - loading: this service for turning on and turning off load state.

 ## shared module